OWASP/www-chapter-los-angeles/index.md

 ## ![meetup](assets/images/BecomeASponsor-241x75.png)

-Meet upwards of 70-80 potential new clients - Be recognized as a local supporter by posting your company logo on the local chapter page and on our Meetup site - Have your marketing write-up included in e-mail blasts sent prior to a monthly meeting. - Have a table at local chapter meeting with lots of time to meet and greet attendees - Promote your products and services - Bring a raffle prize to gather business cards and contact information
+Meet upwards of 70-80 potential new clients.
+Be recognized as a local supporter by posting your company logo on the local chapter page and on our Meetup site - Have your marketing write-up included in e-mail blasts sent prior to a monthly meeting. - Have a table at local chapter meeting with lots of time to meet and greet attendees - Promote your products and services - Bring a raffle prize to gather business cards and contact information

 Contact us for detail via [sponsorship.la@owasp.org](mailto:sponsorship.la@owasp.org)
 ## Participation